Marina AminyTitle: English Instructor

 As department chair, I work closely with my colleagues to evaluate and improve compostion curriculum, assess Student Learning Outcomes and develop basic skills curriculum.
 I also actively participate in a range of college-wide and division-wide committees and programs, including working as a faculty tutorial specialist in the Learning Resource Center.

+As an educator, I enjoy being involved in my field and contributing to the body of knowledge that supports student learning and success.
 My last peer-refereed article in Issues in Teacher Education explores ways to support the academic literacy development of secondary teachers who are themselves second language learners.
 In January, 2013, I presented two sessions at the Student Success Summit at Irvine Valley College, detailing our college's improved tutor training practices and how our department uses SLO evidence for improving student success.
-I also presented similar findings to the Board of Trustees in February of 2013.
-In Spring, 2014, presented on the successes of our tutoring center at the ACTLA conference, and I took a group of tutors to the Southern California Writing Centers Annual Conference, where they presented two sessions.
+In April of 2014, I facilitated a panel at the Student Success Summit, where my colleagues shared the successes of innovative programs in our department; I also presented similar findings to the district's Board of Trustees.
+In Spring, 2014, I presented on the successes of our tutoring center at the ACTLA conference, and I took a group of tutors to the Southern California Writing Centers Annual Conference, where they presented two sessions.

 A fun fact about me is that I can read and write in four languages.
-Outside of work, I enjoy reading, spending time with family and friends, playing Scrabble and games on my phone and practicing Taekwondo; I recently earned my black belt!
+Outside of work, I enjoy reading, spending time with family and friends, hiking, running and practicing Taekwondo; I recently earned my black belt!